-The problem that has no name — which is simply the fact that American women are kept from growing to their full human capacities — is taking a far greater toll on the physical and mental health of our country than any known disease.
+The problem that has no name — which is simply the fact that American women are kept from growing to their full human capacities — is taking a far greater toll on the physical and mental health of our country than any known disease.~Betty Friedan

-There isn't a woman alive today who has not been impacted and affected by the philosophy of feminism.
-Feminism began as a small movement of radical extremists sharing their viewpoint on what they believe is true feminism.
+There isn’t a woman alive today who has not been impacted and affected by the philosophy of feminism.
+The modern feminist movement began as a small group of radical extremists sharing their viewpoint on what they believe is true feminism.
 Their view has become the norm in our culture today and has worked its way into our homes and churches.

 Betty Friedan, one of the founders of the modern feminist movement, viewed the differences between men and women as weaknesses.
 She was bothered that women were staying home and not using their education.
 They were “just” housewives and mothers.
 She took a survey of women at her 15-year college reunion to see if they were satisfied with their lives and concluded that women were not happy and satisfied.
 Friedan’s opinion was that the only way all women could be fulfilled was to go into the workforce and be like men.

 According to Friedan, the sphere of women was, “kitchen, church, and home.”
 If women could be like men and have a “serious” career, they would find fulfillment.
 Women were looked at as subservient.
 They were the child bearers, so they were stuck at home raising children.
 Friedan viewed women’s differences as weaknesses, but as weaknesses that could be overcome.